yunsenaMir/ActivityAdviser/README.md

 # ActivityAdviser
 My first small pet-project using the javafx library.

-It's an activity adviser, which created for generating random activities for users:
+It's an activity adviser, which generates random activities for users:
 ![](images/interfaceScreen.png)

 **How to use:**